What a fun drink this is. It’s Jaye’s Caramel Apple Cider Spritzer cocktail recipe!

 - 2 1/2 ounces caramel flavored vodka

 - 4 ounces apple cider

-- 2 ounces of Prosecco (or enough to fill the glass)
+- 2 ounces Prosecco or champagne or enough to fill the glass

 Fill a cocktail shaker half way with ice

 Cap shaker and shake for 10 shakes

 Wet rim of glass and dip it in the cinnamon/sugar mixture

 Strain liquid into the glass and top it with Prosecco

 Garnish the glass with the sliced apple and cinnamon stick